 Welcome to the website for the Riderwood Jewish Community (RJC).
 The RJC invites you to experience our warm and vibrant Jewish life at Riderwood Village.
 The RJC was established to provide a focus for the spiritual, cultural and educational activities for all Jewish residents.
 All are welcome to participate.
 Please be sure to check the print or electronic version of the monthly RJC BULLETIN for a complete write-up and contact information for all our events and programs.
 Keep up with any last minute changes via RJCFLASH.

-If you are thinking about making Riderwood your new home and would like additional information on the Riderwood Jewish Community, please send an email message to RJC@RiderwoodLife.com, Attention: Barbara.
+If you are thinking about making Riderwood your new home and would like additional information on the Riderwood Jewish Community, please send an email message to RJC@RiderwoodLife.com, Attention: Terrie.

 Shabbat evening services are conducted in the Riderwood Chapel on the second and fourth Friday evenings of each month.
 They are led by Rabbi Robert Goldstein and Cantorial Soloist Shari Feldman.
+These services are broadcast on Channel 977.
 The prayer book we use is the Reform Gates of Prayer, and a Torah portion is read in Hebrew and English.
 An Oneg Shabbat follows, providing a special time to mingle with friends and meet new neighbors.
 Recordings of some of the prior services are on the Riderwood TV Showcases website, under Riderwood Jewish Community Services.
 Check: https://vimeo.com/showcase/7445536 .

 Shabbat morning services are conducted in the Riderwood Chapel on the first and third Saturday mornings and are lay led.
 The prayer book we use is the Conservative Siddur Sim Shalom.
 Services are held on alternate weeks from the Kabbalat Shabbat services on Friday evenings.
 Please note these services are not recorded.